plone/training/views_2.rst

             self.request = request

     def __call__(self):
-        # Do your own stuff
+        # Implement your own actions

         # This renders the template that was registered in zcml like this:
         #   template="templates/demoview.pt"